Background pattern

 Use in children

-The recommended dose for children 3 months to 12 years of age is 15 mg/kg, administered twice a day (not to exceed 1 g per day).
+The recommended dose for children from 3 months to 12 years of age is 15 mg/kg, administered twice a day (not exceeding 1 g per day).

 Your doctor will decide how many days of treatment you need.

-To prevent surgical wound infections after colon or rectal surgery, the recommended dose of this medication is 1 g administered as a single IV dose 1 hour before surgery.
+To prevent surgical wound infections after colon or rectal surgery, the recommended dose of this medication is 1 g administered as a single intravenous dose 1 hour before surgery.

-If you are given more Ertapenem Qilu than you should
+If you are given too much Ertapenem Qilu

-If you are concerned that you may have been given too much medication, consult your doctor or other healthcare professional immediately.
+If you are concerned that you may have been given too much medication, consult your doctor or another healthcare professional immediately.

-If you are concerned that you may have forgotten a dose, consult your doctor or other healthcare professional immediately.
+If you are concerned that you may have missed a dose, consult your doctor or another healthcare professional immediately.

 If you stop using Ertapenem Qilu